YoYoGames/gm-cli/README.md

 **Many features are planned to soon be added to `gm-cli`.
 These include:**
 ### GMRT and more targets
 GameMaker CLI will have full support to manage more targets for the GMS2 runtime as well as the new GMRT toolchain.
-### GameMaker Manual integration
-Search and open the [GameMaker Manual](https://manual.gamemaker.io/monthly/en/) directly from the terminal with `gm-cli manual`.
-It will also support semantic search with natural language as well as an MCP server.
 ### Publishing games to the web
 Direct integration with [gx.games](https://gx.games) to share your games!
 ### Smarter caching and manifest files